amir-yari/PoolPal/README.md

 ## Overview

-PoolPal is a loacal first mobile app designed to help users track and manage their expenses, income, and investments, with easy-to-use features and a clean interface.
+PoolPal is a local first mobile app designed to help users track and manage their expenses, income, and investments, with easy-to-use features and a clean interface.

 ## Features